 We'll stay in a lodge for this trip, with bathrooms and hot showers.
 The lodge is modern, with a full kitchen and large fireplace; it is where most of the meals and other activities will take place.
 There is also a swimming pool at the lodge with a spectacular view of the Gorge!
-Due to wildfire danger, all trips are non-smoking.
+All trips are non-smoking.